catalinberta/SpriteAnimJS/README.md

 #Preloading

-It's recommended that you preload all of the spritesheets that you are planning to use.
+You must preload all of the spritesheets that you are going to use.

 --